petrasvestartas/CMAKE/ReadMe.md

 ### :one::one: :recycle: project_structure_source_and_include_folders

 * hpp and cpp files are separated into include and src folders,
-* only src files contain CMakeLists
+* only src folders and subfolders contain CMakeLists
 * src folder links sub-folder like this: add_subdirectory(sort) add_subdirectory(print)
 * and inside print and source files you have such a structure